sepulworld/aptly_cli/README.md

     :port: 8082
     :debug: false

+If you use Basic Authentication to protect your API, add username and password:

+    :username: api-user
+    :password: api-password

+Also make sure that your config file isn't world readable (```chmod o-rw /etc/aptly-cli.conf```)

 If a configuration file is not found the defaults in the example configuration file above will be used

 ## Usage - available aptly-cli commands